 Your Personal Travel Consultant can advise you on which destinations to drop from your wishlist in order to suit your airfare budget.

-To keep up with the glut of info passing through airline computers there has been a commonly agreed upon limit for when the airlines release their inventory.
-That limit is 330 days, right around 11 months from today’s date, not the first date of you trip.
+To keep up with the glut of info passing through airline computers, airlines have set a limit for publicly publishing all schedules.
+That limit is 330 days, right around 11 months from today’s date, not the first date of your trip.

 No airline computer has flight data outside this window and no one can book a reservation after then.
 Bearing this in mind it makes sense for them to have their tickets valid for one year or less.
 While the one-year validity rule does apply to AirTreks RTW tickets, we’re more concerned with the 11 month window.
 This is what typically designates the maximum length of the trips we can sell.